eduvpn/python-eduvpn-client/doc/installation.rst

 .. note::

-    If you target is not supported the client might still work with limited functionality.
-You need to have `Network Manager <https://wiki.gnome.org/Projects/NetworkManager>`_ and `OpenVPN 2.4.0+ <https://openvpn.net/>`_ installed.
+    If your target is not supported you can make an issue on the `GitHub <https://github.com/eduvpn/python-eduvpn-client>`_ and we will see if we can provide it.

 Debian and Ubuntu